francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages-TECH3015.md

 </html>
 ```

-**Exercise 6**.
+**Exercise 7**.
 Modify your code so the 'thanks.html' webpage also displays the name of the user.

-**Exercise 7**.
+**Exercise 8**.
 Add the following fields to the form: surname, email and a radio button for Gender with the fields 'Male', 'Female', and 'Other'.
 Save these fields in the database and display them in 'thanks.html'.

-**Exercise 8**.
+**Exercise 9**.
 Add the following fields to the form: Upload Image, drop down selector for Nationality, and Email.
 You must save these fields in the database and display them in the 'thanks.html' webpage.

-**Exercise 9 (Optional)**.
+**Exercise 10**.
 Add a 'pattern' attribute to the fields 'name' and 'surname' so they just contain uppercase and lowercase letters.